 Department of Philosophy, Western University

-Angela Mendelovici’s research explores the nature of mental representation.
-In particular, she is developing a version of the phenomenal intentionality theory, the view that mental representation is determined by phenomenal consciousness.
-Other aspects of her work concern the relationship between mental representation and other features of mental states, such as tracking relations and functional roles.
-She also works on the representational and phenomenal aspects of pain, emotions, and colour experience.
+Angela Mendelovici’s research is on intentionality, consciousness, and the relationship between the two.
+In multiple works, she develops and defends a version of the phenomenal intentionality theory, on which intentionality arises from phenomenal consciousness (see especially her forthcoming book, The Phenomenal Basis of Intentionality, OUP).
+Other aspects of her work concern the relationship between intentionality and other features of mental states, such as their tracking relations and truth conditions, and the intentional and phenomenal features of pain, emotions, and colour experiences.